 NHS Funded Continuing is payable where a person’s primary need is a ‘health need’ and requires care beyond what would normally be provided by a local authority.
 In such a case, the NHS must pay for the person’s care as well as their accommodation costs.

 The NHS is seeking to reduce its financial burdens wherever it can, so it tends to be an extremely high hurdle to be awarded Continuing Care.

 Referrals to the team are usually made by the person’s GP, district nurse or the residential home owner.
 If the initial assessment ‘scores’ high enough, the assessors will complete a full assessment to decide if the person is to receive continuing care.
 If unsuccessful, the person can appeal the decision.

 Continuing Care should be applied for if a person’s health is poor or in decline.
 Even if an award is not made, assessments should be diarised at regular intervals or as and when the client’s state of health declines further.

 Fast-Track Continuing Care is a separate, much quicker, award where a person has been diagnosed with a terminal illness.

 As you can see, this is a complex area which requires as much forward planning as possible to achieve the best results.
-Richard Bates has many years of experience in assisting clients in planning for the cost of later life, dealing with the practicalities and, where disputes arise, advising on next steps.
+Our later life solicitors have many years of experience in assisting clients in planning for the cost of later life, dealing with the practicalities and, where disputes arise, advising on next steps.